+The QNTP is open to postdoctoral researchers currently employed by the Princeton Neuroscience Institute.
 The primary goal of the postdoctoral component of the QNTP is to provide PhDs with backgrounds in neuroscience, cognitive neuroscience or psychology, or MDs with psychiatry or neurology backgrounds and prior research experience in neuroscience, the opportunity to acquire additional formal, quantitative skills that they did not acquire during their doctoral or previous postdoctoral training.

 Coursework.
 Trainees in consultation with their advisers will decide whether they should take required courses, based on the postdoctoral trainee’s background and intended project.
 For example, it is expected that postdoctoral trainees who come to the program with little or no training in neuroscience will take at least part of the first-year core course.
 Furthermore, postdoctoral trainees who need to shore up a particular quantitative skill will take the corresponding relevant courses.